← Back to The Signal

 Architecture

-If a workflow requires 5 sequential agents, and each performs with 90% accuracy, the overall system reliability is mathematically 59% (0.9^5).
+If a workflow requires 5 sequential steps, and each performs with 90% accuracy, the overall system reliability is mathematically 59% (0.9^5).
 This can create operational bottlenecks if not managed.

 The Challenge: Maintaining high system-level accuracy as complexity grows.